ciroque/the-dagwood/docs/demo/src/04-wasm-integration.md

 ---

 > 🔒 **Security Insight**: WASM represents the future of secure code execution.
-By combining Rust's memory safety with WASM's sandboxing, we achieve both performance and security - essential for processing untrusted code in production environments!
+By combining Rust's memory safety with WASM's sandboxing, both performance and security are achieved - essential for processing untrusted code in production environments!